Signs and How to Avoid Them

 - Poor workmanship quality

 Leaks or water damage are the most obvious signs of a compromised roof.
-If you notice water stains on your ceiling or walls, it is likely that there is a problem with your roof.
-Missing or loose shingles can also be a sign of improper installation.
+If you notice water stains on your ceiling or walls, it is likely that your roof is in trouble.
+Missing or loose shingles can also indicate improper installation.
 If shingles are missing or not properly secured, water can seep into the underlayment and cause damage.

 The Consequences of Bad Roof Installation